Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 1. You can now instantiate copies of the TrainingArea prefab.
 Drag them into your scene, positioning them so that they do not overlap.

+Alternatively, you can use the `TrainingAreaReplicator` to replicate training areas.
+Use the following steps:

+1. Create a new empyt Game Object in the scene.
+2. Click on the new object and add a TrainingAreaReplicator component to the empty Game Object through the inspector.
+3. Drag the training area to `Base Area` in the Training Area Replicator.
+4. Specify the number of areas to replicate and the separation between areas.
+5. Hit play and the areas will be replicated automatically!

 ## Optional: Training Using Concurrent Unity Instances
 Another level of parallelization comes by training using [concurrent Unity instances](ML-Agents-Overview.md#additional-features).